rbsec/sslscan/README.md

 There are likely to be bugs in this version, so please report any that you encounter.

 ## XML Output Changes
 A potentially breaking change has been made to the XML output in version **2.0.0-beta4**.
-Previously, multiple `<certificaite>` elements could be returned (one by default, and a second one if `--show-certificate` was used).
+Previously, multiple `<certificate>` elements could be returned (one by default, and a second one if `--show-certificate` was used).

 The key changes are: